-The Autumn Moon Festival is here!
-Chinatown’s beloved event celebrating the moon and summer harvest goes back to 1991.
-The 2022 festival will happen on August 27 and 28 from 11am-5pm.
+The Autumn Moon Festival is coming up soon in San Francisco!
+Chinatown’s beloved event celebrating the moon and autumn harvest goes back to 1991.
+The festival will happen on Sept.
+23 and 24, 2023 from 11am-5pm.

 The Moon Festival celebrates the “glories and mysteries of the moon,” according to the Festival website.
 The sun and moon were revered as deities for centuries, and the moon has a particular relation to water in ancient Asian mythology.
 It is said to influence bountiful autumn harvests by promoting soil fertility.